On the Power of Finite Ambiguity in B\"uchi Complementation: Rank-Based Complementation

 In the following, we will provide the details for the above complementation construction procedure based on guessing ranking functions.
-Since as we have seen (cf.\@ Lemma~\ref{lem:convergence-pruning} and Definition~\ref{def:rankingFunctionForDAGrejectedWord}) the maximum rank of a classical ranking function is $2n$, along an input word $w$ we can encode a ranking function for $\dagAW{\aut}{w}$ by ranking the set of states $S$ we visit level by level in the DAG $\dagAW{\aut}{w}$.
-To that end, we define the level ranking functions as follows. \begin{definition} Given an NBW $\aut$ with $n$ states, a \emph{level ranking function} for a given set of states $S \subseteq \states$ is a total function $\levelRanking_{S} \colon \states \to \range{2n} \cup \setnocond{\bot}$ such that \begin{itemize} \item if $q \in S \cap \acc$, then $\levelRanking_{S}(q)$ is even; \item if $q \in \states \setminus S$, then $\levelRanking_{S}(q) = \bot$. \end{itemize} We denote by $\levelRankingFunctions$ the set of all possible level ranking functions. \end{definition} Note that there is no constraint on $\levelRanking_{S}(q)$ when $q \in S \setminus \acc$.
-As we will see in the remainder of this section, we will use level ranking functions whose set $S$ is constructed by means of the transition function $\trans$, starting from the set of initial states $\inits$ of $\aut$.
-For this motivation, we drop the subscript $S$ from $\levelRanking_{S}$ since it is easy to derive it.
+As we have seen by Lemma~\ref{lem:convergence-pruning} and Definition~\ref{def:rankingFunctionForDAGrejectedWord}, the maximum rank of a classical ranking function is $2n$; this means that along an input word $w$ we can encode a ranking function for $\dagAW{\aut}{w}$ by ranking each state $q$ in the set of states $S$ we visit level by level in the DAG~$\dagAW{\aut}{w}$.
+To do this, we define the level ranking functions as follows. \begin{definition} Given an NBA~$\aut$ with $n$ states, a \emph{level ranking function} for a given set of states $S \subseteq \states$ is a total function $\levelRanking_{S} \colon \states \to \range{2n} \cup \setnocond{\bot}$ such that \begin{itemize} \item if $q \in S \cap \acc$, then $\levelRanking_{S}(q)$ is even; \item if $q \in \states \setminus S$, then $\levelRanking_{S}(q) = \bot$. \end{itemize} We denote by $\levelRankingFunctions$ the set of all possible level ranking functions. \end{definition} Note that in Definition~\ref{def:levelRankingFunction} there is no explicit constraint on $\levelRanking_{S}(q)$ when $q \in S \setminus \acc$; however, by the way level ranking functions will be used in the construction of $\aut^{c}$ (cf.\@ Definitions~\ref{def:coverage-level-rnk}, \ref{def:NBArankBasedComplementation}, and~\ref{def:FANBArankBasedComplementation}) we ensure that $\levelRanking_{S}(q) \in \range{2n}$ for each $q \in S \setminus \acc$.
+Moreover, we will use level ranking functions whose set $S$ is constructed by means of the transition function $\trans$, starting from the set~$\initialStates$ of initial states of $\aut$.
+This means that a level ranking function $\levelRanking_{S}$ implicitly encodes $S$ by means of the values assigned to the states; for this motivation, we can drop the subscript $S$ from $\levelRanking_{S}$ since it is easy to derive it.